 Retinaphile (Instruments for Vision, Syracuse, NY) has placed ophthalmic imaging systems and stand alone imaging software in commercial distribution – no FDA 510(k) clearance listed.

-Imacam (Carolina Ophthalmics, Atlantic Beach, NC) has placed ophthalmic imaging system and stand alone imaging software in commercial distribution – no FDA 510(k) clearance listed.
+Imacam (Carolina Ophthalmics, Atlantic Beach, NC) has placed ophthalmic imaging systems and stand alone imaging software in commercial distribution – no FDA 510(k) clearance listed.

 Regardless of which medical device manufacturer you work with…Fundus Photo, Zeiss, Topcon, Merge, Escalon, Kowa, Canon and more, we all have made the financial investment and quality commitment to our markets by obtaining FDA clearance for these regulated products we offer.